Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Download your server's schema

-Apollo Android requires a to generate typesafe models and code from your queries.
+Apollo Android requires a schema to generate typesafe models and code from your queries.
 There are multiple ways to get a schema.
 For an example, you can download a json schema directly from GraphQL Playground by clicking Schema > Download in the right pane.

 In this tutorial, we will use the apolloDownloadSchema task that is created by the plugin automatically.
 Since GraphQL supports introspection, this will work with any GraphQL endpoint that has enabled.